FrederikTobner/JANUS/book/src/chapter-01-introduction/prerequisites.md

 Before diving into OS development, you need a solid foundation in several areas.
 This isn't application programming where the OS handles the hard parts—we're building the OS itself.

-[!side]
-If you can write a linked list in C and understand what `mov eax, 5` does, you're ready.
-[/!side]

 ## Required Knowledge

-### Programming Skills

-- **C language**: Pointers, structs, memory management, function pointers, bitwise operations
-- **Assembly basics**: Registers, instruction execution, calling conventions, stack operations
+If any of these feel unfamiliar, get comfortable with them first.
+Writing your own Operating system is usually considered one of the most challenging programming task there is, therfore it is crucial that you have already a solid foundation that we can build upon:

+On the programming side, you should be very comfortable with C programming and have a basic understanding of assembly language.
+You don't need to be an expert assembler programmer, but you should understand how high-level constructs translate to low-level operations.

 [!side]
-OS development is where C truly shines.
-No garbage collection, direct memory access, inline assembly—this is C's home turf.
+Operating system development is where C truly shines.
+No garbage collection, direct memory access and a lot of inline assembly.
+For better or worse this is C's home turf.
 [/!side]

-### Build Systems

-- **CMake**: Creating targets, linking libraries, setting compiler flags, subdirectories
-- **Make/Ninja**: Basic understanding of build automation
-- **Command line**: Shell navigation, basic unix commands

-If any of these feel unfamiliar, get comfortable with them first.
-The OS development is challenging enough without fighting your tools.

-## Computer Architecture Fundamentals

-You should understand:

-- **CPU operation**: How registers work, instruction execution, the fetch-decode-execute cycle
-- **Memory concepts**: RAM, addresses, the difference between virtual and physical memory
-- **Number systems**: Binary, hexadecimal, two's complement, bitwise operations
-- **The stack**: How function calls work, stack frames, return addresses

-## What You DON'T Need

-You don't need prior experience with:

-- Operating system internals (that's what we're here to learn)
-- x86_64 architecture specifics (we'll cover what's needed)
-- Bootloaders or low-level hardware (we build from scratch)
-- LLVM/Clang internals (basic usage is sufficient)

-## Self-Assessment
+As our build system we will use CMake.
+Since explaining CMake from scratch would extend the scope of the book quite a bit, you should be familiar with the basics of CMake and command line usage.

+Finally a basic understanding of computer architecture is necessary.
+You don't need to know all the ins and outs of CPU design, but you should understand how a CPU executes instructions, how memory works, and how function calls are handled at a low level.

+There is no need to have any prior knowledge about operating system internals and design, as that is what we will be learning together in this book.
+The x86_64 architecture is the target architecture for our OS, but you don't need to know its specifics beforehand.
+We will cover everything necessary as we go along.
+Additionally any prior knowledge about bootloaders, or LLVM/Clang internals is not required.

-Ask yourself:
+So ask yourself:

-**Can you explain what this C code does?**

 **Can you read this assembly?**